jordansissel/sysadvent/2011/16/article.md

 managed with aggressive log rotation policies.

 Centralize your logs somewhere and build some tools around them.
-You'll get faster at debugging problems nd be able to better answer business and operations questions.
+You'll get faster at debugging problems and be able to better answer business and operations questions.

 ## Further Reading